Older Adults and Social Isolation

 Part-Time Job

-• Some companies are looking for older adults to fill part-time positions.
-This will not only provide you with social interaction but also a little extra cash.
+Some companies are looking for older adults to fill part-time positions.
+This can provide you with social interaction and a little extra cash.
+Check with your local job center or online job boards to find part-time job opportunities.

 Volunteer